SLO Coast Wine

 Points North Trail

-Absolution Cellars 2020 Grenache – Colburn Vineyard.
-100% Grenache from the Colburn Vineyard located in the Adelaida District of Paso Robles.
-A beautiful hue of transparent garnet, with warm roasted cherry on the nose, candied juicy fruit balanced with nice acidity and minerality in the mouth, ending in a rich lingering finish.
-Refreshing, easy drinking, yet still complex.
-The perfect Spring and Summer red that can even be served slightly chilled, but also worthy of your Thanksgiving Feast.
+Absolution Cellars 2021 Grenache – Colburn Vineyard.
+The newest vintage of this 100% Grenache from the Colburn Vineyard located in the Adelaida District of Paso Robles.
+As always, a beautiful hue of transparent fiery garnet, with cranberry sauce, strawberry, and thyme on the nose, leading to flavors of a cherry tart, with spice notes and a creamy marshmallow texture that ends with lingering soft tannins.
+Refreshing, easy-drinking, yet still complex – it’s the perfect wine for any occasion or no occasion at all – the perfect Spring and Summer red that can even be served slightly chilled.

 Urban Trail San Luis Obispo

-Croma Vera 2017 Grenache Morro View Vineyard, SIP Certified Sustainable, 91 points, Wine Enthusiast.
+Croma Vera 2018 Grenache Morro View Vineyard, SIP Certified Sustainable, 93 points, Wine Enthusiast; 92 points, Vinous.
 Tight, densely packed aromas, the kind you want to bury your nose in.
 We’re talking: dark cherries, hibiscus, mints and marjoram.
 Once the glass has moved from the nose to the lips, it’s cherries, cherries and more cherries.
 And, perhaps, if you’re wildly receptive, notes of black raspberry and white-pepper spice.
 Drink it alone.
 Drink it with someone.
 Or, drink it with Pad Thai, Green Curry, Drunken Noodles; anything Asian, anything spicy.

 Avila Beach